open-feature/js-sdk/packages/angular/projects/angular-sdk/README.md

 The `domain` parameter is _optional_ and will be used as domain when getting the OpenFeature provider.

+The `updateOnConfigurationChanged` and `updateOnContextChanged` parameter are _optional_ and used to disable the automatic re-rendering on flag value or context change.
+They are set to `true` by default.

 The template referenced in `else` will be rendered if the evaluated feature flag is `false` for the `booleanFeatureFlag` directive and if the `value` does not match evaluated flag value for all other directives.
 This parameter is _optional_.